redhat-developer/odo/docs/website/docs/command-reference/delete-component.md

 You can specify the type of resources candidate for deletion via the `--running-in` flag.
 Acceptable values are `dev` (for inner-loop resources) or `deploy` (for outer-loop resources).

-You can target a specific platform from which delete the resources, with the `--platform` flag.
+You can target a specific platform from which to delete the resources, with the `--platform` flag.
 Acceptable values are `cluster` and `podman`.

 <details>
 <summary>Example</summary>